ExMember/exmember.github.io/_drafts/2022-05-01-allow-the-caste-system.md

   - education
 ---

-In January, I saw an announcement from Nikki Frey.
+In January, I saw this announcement from Nikki Frey.
 Nikki is the editor of L.A.
 Mentary, the local Mensa newsletter.

 > "I’d like to get a paragraph or 2 (or more) from lots of you about your
 > experience & ideas to improve education.
 I figure a taste of opinions from
 > various people will be interesting to the readers."

-Well, I must have been in a mood that day.
-Because I darted off a response that was brash and unambivalent.
+I must have been in a mood that day, because I darted off a response that was brash and unambivalent.

-I unthinkingly assumed that Nikki would use it for background or perhaps quote from it in an article surveying attitudes on education.
-I was shocked when I found out they were printing it, as is, in its entirety, in the April 2022 edition of L.A.
+I unthinkingly assumed that Nikki would use it for background or select quotes for an article surveying attitudes on education.
+I was shocked when I found out they were printing it, in its entirety, in the April 2022 edition of L.A.
 Mentary.

 I disapprove of the headline Nikki added: "Allow the Caste System."
 I do not know what that is suppose to mean.
 I do not think the caste system is something we should continue to allow.
-It upsets me that Nikki or others might read that into what I wrote, or that anyone would think that is acceptable to publish.
+It upsets me that Nikki or others might read that into what I wrote, or that anyone would think that is acceptable.

 While I stand by the content of my writing, had I realized it was going to a larger audience I would have been much more cautious.
 But as it is public now, I